Client case studies

 Why did you write this book?
 Mostly I hope to find the readers who will enjoy my book on as many levels as I do.
 On the surface it’s a fun book with a quick-moving plot, and I hope this will engage and entertain people.
 Beneath that, the characters all have complex motivations and interactions that add up to more subtle nuances, if you look a little deeper.
 Also it’s packed with little allusions and tidbits of other books that are fun, if you enjoy that kind of thing.
 My hope is that some small number of readers will enjoy it enough to read it more than once and unpack the little treasures I hid inside.
 As for why I wrote it, well . . . only because I couldn’t seem to NOT write it.

 Whose work inspires you?
 I am unabashedly in awe of Dorothy Dunnett’s historical fiction, despite that not many people seem to be able to wade through her dense books.
 As for inspiration, though, I must mention Charlotte Brontë’s Jane Eyre as the single book that continues to impress and entertain me, reading after reading.
 It’s an old and perfect friend in every way.
 Brontë inspires me to strive for perfectly accessible and entertaining stories that yet continue to haunt and resonate, all by virtue of the flawless character work.

-What are the words you live by?
-They’re Jane Eyre’s, of course, and they got me through many a tough day in my younger years.
+Words you live by: They’re Jane Eyre’s, of course, and they got me through many a tough day in my younger years.
 “I care for myself.
 The more solitary, the more friendless, the more unsustained I am, the more I will respect myself.”